VictorCambraia/franka_ros/README.md

 See the [Franka Control Interface (FCI) documentation][fci-docs] for more information.

+# TODO

+Tomorrow I need to implement the callbacks and integrate properly with the other nodes (MAIN thing to do)

+Think about more details later

 ## License

 All packages of `franka_ros` are licensed under the [Apache 2.0 license][apache-2.0].